 Additional Resources

 For any questions regarding erosion control or stormwater management permits, please feel free to reach out to Dane County staff.
 To find the staff contact in your area, view the Staff Contact Map.
-If you can’t tell who your staff contact should be, please email Water Resources Engineering wrediv@danecounty.gov or call the office (608) 224-3730.
+If you can’t tell who your staff contact should be, please email Water Resource Engineering wrediv@danecounty.gov or call the office (608) 224-3730.